erdogant/findpeaks/docs/source/Denoise.rst

 It is caused by the back-scatter waves from multiple distributed targets.
 It is locally strong and it increases the mean Grey level of local area.
 Reducing the noise enhances the resolution but tends to decrease the spatial resolution too.

 Lets demonstrate the denoising by example.
-First we will import the example data:
+First import the example data:

 .. code:: python